 Gender equality is vital to reach sustainable agricultural sector.
 As part of the Rainforest Alliance’s UTZ Sector Partnerships Program we brought together people from partner organizations – from grower association representatives to non-profit leaders – who learned five tools to identify gender gaps in coffee supply chains.Continue reading

 How is UTZ certification affecting hazelnut farmers in Georgia?
 We traveled to this new production region and spoke with Maka Gergedava and Nana Gamisonia, two women farmers to find out.
-Read on to hear their stories and discover the sourcing advantages this country presents.
+Read on to hear their stories.

 Going the extra mile: how cooperative COAGRICSAL in Honduras is fighting child labor across the country